uio-bmi/immuneML/README.md

 It supports the analyses of experimental B- and T-cell receptor data, as well as synthetic data for benchmarking purposes.

-In ImmuneML, users can define flexible workflows supporting various machine learning libraries (such as scikit-learn or PyTorch), benchmarking of different approaches, numerous reports of data characteristics, ML algorithms and their predictions, and visualizations of results.
+In immuneML, users can define flexible workflows supporting various machine learning libraries (such as scikit-learn or PyTorch), benchmarking of different approaches, numerous reports of data characteristics, ML algorithms and their predictions, and visualizations of results.